tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 	}
 }
 ```
 This test is using the Arrange, Act, Assert (AAA) unit testing pattern and is a basic test that asserts that the CheckoutController returns a result when we call AddressAndPayment.
 In the first step I call a Factory class to populate the data context of our CheckoutController.
-I have also started abstracting out obvious resources that will need to be fleshed out later, but haven&#8217;t started to define what those behaviors will be (I&#8217;ll let future tests decide that for me).
+I have also started abstracting out obvious resources that will need to be fleshed out later, but haven't started to define what those behaviors will be (I'll let future tests decide that for me).

 _You may also notice that the folder structure for my test matches the structure for the class that is under tests, this makes it easier to keep the project organized and to find matching files across the projects._